 The Servant Scholars program will encourage the interns to process their on-site learnings with their site supervisor.
 The pairing of service and learning has become a hallmark of successful college internships.
 However, the Servant Scholars program adds an additional layer to the “service-learning” model by connecting the two with living in intentional Christian community.
 Not only will the interns be learning at work, they will also be learning together “at home” by reading and reflecting on the content of their coursework amidst a life of prayer and Christian community.

-The Servant Scholars program has applied for grants to support at least a portion if not the majority of student’s living expenses including some meals and the program expenses of books, faculty interaction, and a modest stipend for their internship.
-Students may apply for Furman Advantage funding by March 1st to guarantee their expenses are met and if a student is a member of the Poverty Studies Concentration additional funding may be available if they want the internship to satisfy the required internship for their Concentration.
+The Servant Scholars program has applied for grants to support the majority of student’s living expenses, including some meals and program expenses of books, faculty interaction, and a modest stipend for their internship.
+Students may apply for Furman Advantage funding by March 2nd to guarantee their expenses are met, and if a student is a Poverty Studies minor, additional funding may be available if they want the internship to satisfy the required PVS internship.
 All funding issues will be worked out on an individual basis to meet the needs of the intern.
 Don’t let funding be a deterrent from participating in this program.
 We will help you find a way to make it work.

 Contact: Alise Brown (firstname.lastname@example.org)